eclipse-archived/kiso/docs/website/content/4. Contribution guide/c_coding_guidelines.md

 static uint32 const * const Identifier = ...;
 ```

-It is highly recommended to use the type conversion macros from <stdint.h> (which are included in KISO_Basics.h), see </span style="color:blue"> Integral Data Types (see page 18)
+It is highly recommended to use the type conversion macros from <stdint.h> (which are included in Kiso_Basics.h), see </span style="color:blue"> Integral Data Types (see page 18)

 Macro values shall be enclosed within parenthesis.